 pH Health staff know from personal experience that candida overgrowth can lead to a whole range of different symptoms.
 We have done the battle with candida and won, but we know how challenging it can be to manage your candida.

-If you have any of the bodily symptoms below, it is highly possible that that candida fungus has made your stomach lining porous, meaning that it can spread from the gut into the cells of the body via the bloodstream and be manifested externally.
+If you have any of the bodily symptoms below, it is highly possible that that candida fungus has made your stomach lining porous, meaning that it can spread from the gut to the cells of the body via the bloodstream and be manifested externally.

 Symptoms are often more noticeable in women but frequently affect men too; they can vary greatly from person to person and differ dependent on gender.
 For this reason, candida can be difficult to pinpoint.
 As is often the case, however, more than one symptom will manifest and candida infection is indicated, if you know what to look for.